M66B/FairEmail/docs/FAQ-zh-rCN.md

 <br />

 <a name="faq45"></a>
 **(45) How can I fix 'This key is not available.
-To use it, you must import it as one of your own!' ?** To use it, you must import it as one of your own!' ?</strong>
+To use it, you must import it as one of your own!' ?**

 You'll get the message *This key is not available.
 To use it, you must import it as one of your own!* when trying to decrypt a message with a public key.
 To fix this you'll need to import the private key.
-To use it, you must import it as one of your own!</em> when trying to decrypt a message with a public key.
-To fix this you'll need to import the private key.

 <br />

 <a name="faq46"></a>
 **(46) Why does the message list keep refreshing?**

 If you see a 'spinner' at the top of the message list, the folder is still being synchronized with the remote server.
 You can see the progress of the synchronization in the folder list.
 See the legend about what the icons and numbers mean.
-You can see the progress of the synchronization in the folder list.
-See the legend about what the icons and numbers mean.

 The speed of your device and internet connection and the number of days to synchronize messages for determine how long synchronization will take.
-The speed of your device and internet connection and the number of days to synchronize messages for determine how long synchronization will take.
 Note that you shouldn't set the number of days to synchronize messages for to more than one day in most cases, see also [this FAQ](#user-content-faq39).

 <br />

 <a name="faq47"></a>
 **(47) How do I solve the error 'No primary account or no drafts folder' ?**

 You'll get the error message *No primary account or no drafts folder* when trying to compose a message while there is no account set to be the primary account or when there is no drafts folder selected for the primary account.
 This can happen for example when you start FairEmail to compose a message from another app.
 FairEmail needs to know where to store the draft, so you'll need to select one account to be the primary account and/or you'll need to select a drafts folder for the primary account.
-This can happen for example when you start FairEmail to compose a message from another app.
-FairEmail needs to know where to store the draft, so you'll need to select one account to be the primary account and/or you'll need to select a drafts folder for the primary account.

 This can also happen when you try to reply to a message or to forward a message from an account with no drafts folder while there is no primary account or when the primary account does not have a drafts folder.